valenjet/upskill-in-testing-with-python/code/ch02/README.md

 =================================================== 4 passed in 0.01s ===================================================
 ```

-All four tests are passing!

-And the truth table looks like this:
+All four tests are passing and the truth table looks like this:

 | Fahrenheit   | Celsius     |    |
 |-------------:|------------:|---:|